vicoslab/atrv_mini_ros/README.md

 The update rate has been reduced to 15 Hz and state update requests to 0.5 Hz, to reduce procesing load on the 30 year old microcontroller and increase robot responsiveness.

+## Random Info Section

+### Power draw

+The RFlex board seems to draw 15W when idling, and the motor drivers draw an extra 10W when the brake is off.